LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 #### Task 4

-I commenced work on this assignment around the 5th of October 2020 and completed work for the deadline on 18th December 2020
+I commenced work on this assignment around the 5th of October 2020 and completed work for the deadline on 18th December 2020.

 See here for the Assignment Instructions 2020 (PUT Link Here)??

 ### Libaries used in this Assignment

-Downloading My Repositiory from git hub
+### Downloading My Repositiory from git hub
 Go to Git Hub using the following link Click Here:(Insert Link to repository???)
 Click the download button

 ### Whats contained in the repository

-This repository contains the following files: gitignore file licence file
+This repository contains the following files:

+licence file
 .pdf - Assignment Instructions?????
 Fundamentals of Data Analysis Tasks 2020.ipynb - Jupyter notebook